 www.moneyhotsaucebufftravelerandalsomycat.com would be a poor choice.

 To get your domain name registered, website hosting, and WordPress installed, I would follow any of the following excellent guides from my friends.
 I won’t repeat the step-by-step instructions here.
 It’s already been done and done well, so I’m not going to reinvent that wheel.
 Please note that those sites and this one contain affiliate links, meaning the site gets paid if you the links to sign up for a service.
-Also note that I donate half of my site profits.

 - Retire by 40: How to Start a Blog and Why You Should